Fossil collecting: Collecting techniques

-Fossils tend to be very fragile and are generally not extracted entirely from the surrounding rock (the matrix) in the field.
-Cloth, cotton, small boxes and aluminum foil are frequently used to protect fossils being transported.
+Fossils tend to be fragile and are not usually extracted entirely from the surrounding rock.
+Cloth, cotton, small boxes and aluminum foil are frequently used to protect fossils from damage while being transported.
 Occasionally, large fragile specimens may need to be protected and supported using a jacket of plaster before their removal from the rock.
-If a fossil is to be left in situ, a cast may be produced, using plaster of paris or latex.
-While not preserving every detail, such a cast is inexpensive, easier to transport, causes less damage to the environment, and leaves the fossil in place for others.
+If a fossil is left in situ, a cast may be produced using plaster of paris or latex.
+Such a cast is inexpensive, easier to transport, causes less damage to the environment, and leaves the fossil in place for others to examine (though it does not preserve every detail).
 Fossilized tracks are frequently documented with casts.
 Subtle fossils which are preserved solely as impressions in sandy layers, such as the Ediacaran fossils, are also usually documented by means of a cast, which shows detail more clearly than the rock itself.

 Preparation and cleaning

-Sometimes, for smaller fossils, a stiff brush may simply be used to dust off and clean the fossil.
-For larger fossils, a chisel can be used to remove large bits of dirt, however, you run the risk of damaging the fossil.
+For smaller fossils, a stiff brush is sometimes used to dust and clean the fossil.
+For larger fossils, a chisel can be used to remove large bits of dirt.
+However, this runs the risk of damaging the fossil.

-Running water can cause some types of fossils to either dislodge from the rock, or even crumble and break apart, for they are very fragile.
+Running water can cause some types of fossils to either dislodge from the rock or even crumble and break apart, for they are very fragile.
 Dental tools are sometimes used to remove small amounts of rock from the fossil.

 Documentation

 A knowledge of the precise location a fossil is essential if the fossil is to have any scientific value.
-Details of the parent rock strata, the location of the find, and other fossil material associated with the find help scientists to place the fossil in context, in terms of the time, location and situation in which the organism lived.
+Details of the parent rock strata, the location of the find, and other fossil material associated with the find help scientists to place the fossil in the context of the time, location and situation in which the organism died.
 Data logs, photographs, and sketches may accompany detailed field notes to assist in the locating of a fossiliferous outcrop.
 Individual fossils are ideally cataloged with a locality number and a unique specimen number.
-This allows a collection to be easily searched and specimens located.
-Catologing of collections is almost universal in large institutions like museums.
+This allows for a collection to be easily searched and for specimens to be located.
+Cataloging of collections is almost universal in large institutions like museums.

 Collecting ethics

-To collect fossils, there are various legal realities that must be observed.
+There are various laws that must be observed in order to collect fossils.
 Permission should be sought before collection begins on private land.
-Hammering the rocks in national parks and other areas of natural beauty is often discouraged and in most cases is illegal.
+Hammering the rocks in national parks and other areas of natural beauty is often discouraged and in most cases illegal.

-The first expressly worded fossil-collecting code was published from the museum-home of pioneering geologist Hugh Miller at Cromarty, on the Highland east coast of Scotland, 11 April 2008.
+The first expressly worded fossil-collecting code was published from the museum-home of pioneering geologist Hugh Miller at Cromarty on the Highland east coast of Scotland on 11 April 2008.
 It was introduced by Michael Russell, Minister for Environment, Scotland, as part of celebrations honouring the bicentennial of the founding of the Geological Society of London.
 The code supplements an existing draft drawn up by English Nature.